brianhcruz/brianhcruz.github.io/lab6/index.md

 ## Setup

 To begin, I loaded the packages required to download and process the data.
-The 'tidyverse package' is a collection of other packages which facilitate general data science functions, while the 'tidycensus' packages facilitate easy downloading of Census Bureau data for analysis and manipulation with 'tidyverse' features.
-The 'sf' package allows reading and encoding spatial vector data.
+The `tidyverse package` is a collection of other packages which facilitate general data science functions, while the `tidycensus` packages facilitate easy downloading of Census Bureau data for analysis and manipulation with `tidyverse` features.
+The `sf` package allows reading and encoding spatial vector data.
 A personal API key is also required to be able to download Census Bureau data with the tidycensus package.

 ```{r}